tmpfs/rlx/lib/rlx.md

 --no-color                # disable colors
 ```

-To alleviate typing so many hyphens shortcuts are available.
-Provided a command is not specified in the interactive console you may also set options without the leading hyphens using the long name:
+Alternatively without the leading hyphens using the long name:

 ```
 no-color                  # disable colors color                     # enable colors http log-level debug      # enable http logging (debug)
 ```

+This arguments are tested against a whitelist of property names defined in `console.cascade.allow`.
+It makes sense for some options to cascade to commands executed in the future (`${opt_color_yes}`, `${opt_log_level_long}` etc) however for some options it is counter-intuitive, `${opt_raw_long}` for example.

+The default list should cater for must use cases but you may modify it if you like.

 The only current known collision is between the `${cmd_help_long}` command and `${opt_help_long}` option, in this case `${cmd_help_long}` is preferred, you can still use `${opt_help_long}` but no shortcut is available.